kamalasaurus/bergelsonlab.org/_posts/2025-05-27-New-Website.md

 ## 🔍 What’s New?

 ### 🧠 Research Section
-Explore our updated [Research](/research) section featuring new project highlights, including:
+Explore our updated <a href="https://kamalasaurus.github.io/bergelsonlab.org/research/">Research</a> section featuring new project highlights, including:

 - Investigating plant-microbe interactions using advanced genomic tools
 - Imaging-driven analysis of cellular behavior in model systems